Mark Godfrey (curator)

 Mark Benjamin Godfrey is a British art historian, critic, and curator.
-He was senior curator of international art for Tate Modern from 2007 to 2021.
+He was a curator at Tate Modern from 2007 to 2021.

 Early life and education

 Godfrey was born in the Hampstead Garden Suburb of London.
 He is Jewish; his father was from Leeds and his mother was from South Africa.

 Godfrey pursued art curation from a young age.
 His father regularly took him to art galleries, while his mother taught him a tradition of collecting Judaica.
 He joined the Habonim Dror youth movement and went to Israel in 1992 to work for Habonim.

 Godfrey earned his PhD in art history at University College London.
 His dissertation, titled Abstraction and the Holocaust, analysed the works of American artists and architects to "see how they addressed the Holocaust in an abstract way, without using direct images."
 With the support of a Leverhulme Research Fellowship, he published his work in book form in 2007.
+He was also a lecturer in art history and theory at the Slade School of Fine Art.

 Career

+Tate Modern (2007–2021)

-Godfrey was first a lecturer in art history and theory at the Slade School of Fine Art.
-In 2007, he joined the Tate Modern as curator of contemporary art.
+In 2007, Godfrey joined the Tate Modern as curator of contemporary art.
 Godfrey co-curated, with Nicholas Serota, an exhibition on Gerhard Richter in 2011.
 In 2014, he curated an exhibition on Richard Hamilton and co-curated exhibitions on Sigmar Polke (with Kathy Halbreich and Lanka Tattersall) and Christopher Williams (with Roxana Marcoci and Matthew Witkovsky).